Kiaka007/PySyft/docs/source/guides/data-owner/02-create-account-configure-pb.rst

 Step 2: Assign Privacy Budget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In our specific setup, the privacy budget is measured against data subjects, not datasets.
-Therefore, the ``epsilon`` value indicates how much can be learned from any data subject.
+Therefore, the ``epsilon-ε`` value indicates how much can be learned from any data subject.

 .. note::
    Consider there are 500 patients and 10 data scientists.
 This means there are